If you love art and history and want to share your enthusiasm with the public, consider becoming a National Portrait Gallery volunteer.

 Are you interested in American history?
 Do you like meeting new people?

 Do you know that the National Portrait Gallery tells the country’s story through the diverse people who have made significant contributions to American history and culture?

 Have you ever wondered how many portraits are in the National Portrait Gallery’s collection?

-If we have piqued your curiosity and thirst for knowledge, then the National Portrait Gallery would love to hear from you!
-We are seeking a vibrant, diverse group of volunteers to work with visitors in our galleries.
+Our docent corps is a diverse group of volunteers that work with visitors in our galleries.
 The only prerequisite is an enthusiasm for sharing knowledge and working with people!
-As a docent, you will be trained to lead tours and facilitate in-gallery experiences.
+Docents are trained to lead tours and facilitate in-gallery experiences.

 Volunteer hours may include a mix of weekday, weekend, and evening hours.
-The eight-week training session will be held on Tuesdays beginning sometime in March 2016, from 5:30 to 7:30 p.m.
-Training will cover content, resources, technique, and other important topics.
+Training covers content, resources, technique, and other important topics.

 Youth and Family Program Volunteer Opportunities